karmsingh691/Ultra-Instinct-Rover-Project/README.md

 ## PCB Addition

 To save space on the rover, I had converted the breadboard circuit that connects the Ultrasonic sensors and the motors to a PCB design that I developed in Autodesk Eagle.
 Updated images are found below.
 I learned how to build the board through a free Udemy Course which covers the basics and I was able to print, solder and implement the board within 2 weeks.
-This will allow me to use the breadboard to prototype other ciruits for different sensors.
+This will allow me to use the breadboard to prototype other circuits for different sensors.

 Check out the Youtube video where I discuss my design and the process --> https://www.youtube.com/watch?v=KzVD4Ft9z3k&t=2s